 In America, the US Food and Drug Administration (FDA) has issued warnings about the use of mesh in pelvic organ prolapse and stress urinary incontinence.
-Since then, hundreds of lawsuits have been filed against the manufacturer.
+Since then, thousands of lawsuits have been filed against the manufacturers.
 The FDA is considering reclassifying the device.
 They are ordering post-marketing surveillance studies be carried out by the manufacturers.

 What’s happening in the UK?